 Diagnosis of Diabetes in Seniors

+Early diagnosis of diabetes is essential to your health.
+Early treatment will help prevent serious complications.
 In routine tests, the blood sugar level indicates whether you have diabetes or not.
-You should do blood sugar tests on an empty stomach.
-If your fasting blood sugar level is more than 110 mg, you have diabetes.
+In such tests, your blood is drawn eight hours after you haven’t eaten or drunk.
+A normal fasting blood glucose level should be below 100 mg/dL.
+Therefore, if your fasting blood sugar level is more than 110 mg, you have diabetes.

 - Increased frequency of urination